nucypher/nucypher/docs/source/guides/ethereum_node.rst

 In conjunction with an ethereum provider, an external transaction signer can be specified and operated independently of the provider/broadcaster.
-This separation allows pre-signed transactions to be sent to an external (possibly remote) ethereum node and is particularly desirable when interacting with an untrusted Ethereum node.
+This separation allows pre-signed transactions to be sent to an external (possibly remote) ethereum node and is particularly desirable when interacting with an untrusted ethereum node.

 For example, external signers can be used with:

 - Infura/Alchemy/Etc.
-- Local geth node
+- Local ethereum node
 - Remote ethereum node

 Two external signers are currently supported: